 Churches frequently expect traditional seminaries to produce well-formed, fully-competent pastors.
 While seminarians usually graduate with biblical and theological sophistication, sometimes they lack spiritual and practical formation—essentials which seminaries are not well suited to provide.

 There is no better place than the church for pastoral formation.
-The Simeon Fellowship program provides a setting for equipping the next generation of church leaders in the context of local Gospel-centered churches.
-Participants meet once a month and mature within a covenant learning community finishing with a lifetime commitment to ongoing growth, both personally and professionally.
+The Simeon Fellowship for Pastoral Formation provides a setting for equipping the next generation of church leaders in the context of local Gospel-centered churches.
+Participants, usually recently ordained and/or those who in full-time ministry, meet once a month and mature within a covenant learning community finishing with a lifetime commitment to ongoing growth, both personally and professionally.

 - MISSIONAL: Missional emphasis focused on the development of intellectual, ethical and spiritual competencies necessary for Gospel ministry within dynamic church- planting movements.

 - HOLISTIC:Holistic, experiential learning in the context of traditional Christian worship, meals, spiritual disciplines, formational experiences, and recreation.

 - COLLABORATIVE Collaborative teamwork among local Gospel-centered churches from multiple denominations.

 - COLLEGIAL: Collegial, fraternal camaraderie among participants and spouses, fostering long-term, life-giving friendships.